victor0989/Quantum-Phenomena-at-Galactic-Boundaries/README.md

 ![Black Hole Image](https://github.com/victor0989/Quantum-Phenomena-at-Galactic-Boundaries/blob/main/important!!/blackhole.jpg)
 # Quantum Horizons: Modeling Extreme Galactic Phenomena in Computational Physics
-(Black_holes in higher dimensions across quantum holograms with the form of circuits new channels) Qiskit-metal from qiskit_metal import designs, draw, MetalGUI
+(Black Holes in higher dimensions across quantum holograms with the form of circuits and new quantum hamiltonian channels)

+# Tools used to work with algorithms and circuits in cryogenics conditioins before dark matter or signal detection with quantum research:
+Qiskit-metal from qiskit metal import designs, draw, MetalGUI Scipy
+VHDL
+HDL matlab
+Quantum algorithms(yes, is a tool)

 ---